username123create/reproducible-research_homework/README.md

 In Table 2 of the paper, the value of $\beta$ (Allometric exponent) of the virus' dsDNA is 1.52.
 This is the same as the rounded version of our value 1.5152.
 The table value has a 95% confidence interval of (1.16-1.87) so they are not significantly different.

-In table 2 of the paper, the value of $\alpha$ (Scaling factor) of the virus' dsDNA is 1182 which is the same as the rounded version of our value 1181.807.
+In Table 2 of the paper, the value of $\alpha$ (Scaling factor) of the virus' dsDNA is 1182 which is the same as the rounded version of our value 1181.807.
 The table value has a 95% confidence interval of (246-5675) and so they are not significantly different.

 ***d)** Write the code to reproduce the figure shown below.
 (10 points)*